Paula Hutchings - Reg MBACP Counsellor, MA, BA, Adv Dip Couns

 I am a pluralistic counsellor.
 This means I am trained and experienced in using a wide variety of approaches giving me the flexibility to specifically tailor an approach that will work best for you and meet your needs, hopes and goals.
 I am also a qualified and experienced coach and for some sessions we may decide a coaching approach might work best.

-My humanistic approach means that I believe that deep down, we all know what’s best for us and have the resources within ourselves to help us develop our potential.
+My person-centred and humanistic approach means that I believe that deep down, we all know what’s best for us and have the resources within ourselves to help us develop our potential.
 I will often ask what has worked well for you and build on this to help you to solve your problems, gain new perspectives and increase hope, resilience and self-confidence.

 As a BACP member I adhere to their Ethical Framework so you can have peace of mind that I work to clearly defined standards and I am accountable for the quality of my work.